mshahzebraza/officeworks/BUGFIXES.md

 ## standardize all data base strings to be of lowercase and camelCase and apply transformations when displaying and saving.

 ## Change the formikSubmit such that the form submission is disabled until the form is dirty

+## standardize all the parts to Special-Standard, Standard, Manufactured